HTTPArchive/almanac.httparchive.org/src/content/en/2022/interop.md

 #### Sticky positioning

 Sticky positioning has been around for a while.
-In fact, it's worth noting that it was the [most popular feature query in 2021 by a large margin](../2021/css#feature-queries) {# TODO - check if 2022 numbers are better to use here #}, accounting for over 50% of feature queries.
+In fact, it's worth noting that it is the [most popular feature query in used by a large margin](../2021/css#feature-queries), accounting for over 50% of feature queries.
 It had several interoperability issues; for example, the inability to stick headers in tables in Chrome. `position: sticky` is actively used in around 5% of desktop pages and 4% of mobile pages in 2022.
 We'll keep an eye on this metric for some time to come to see how addressing those interoperability issues affects adoption over time.

 {{ figure_markup(
   image="css-transforms-wpt-dashboard-stable.png",
-  caption="CSS Transforms Web Page Tests dashboard (stable).", description="Recent Compat 2021 graph showing css-transforms improving by 20-30% in all stable browsers between then and now.", width=720, height=479
+  caption='CSS Transforms Web Page Tests dashboard (stable).<br>(Source: <a hreflang="en" href="https://wpt.fyi/compat2021?feature=css-transforms&stable">Web Platform Tests</a>)',
+  description="Compat 2021 graph showing css-transforms improving by 20-30% in all stable browsers between then and now.", width=720, height=479
   )